 "We have worked with other solutions, such as LogRhythm and Splunk.
 Compared to others, IBM QRadar has the best price-performance ratio so that you are able to reserve minimum costs.
 It starts settling in fast and gets the first results very quickly.
 It is also very scalable."

-"The most valuable feature is the searching capability and real-time operational use."
+"The most valuable feature is the integration with the GRD, for banking."

 "There is room for improvement in the ability to parse different log types.
 I would go as far as to say the product is deficient in its ability to parse multiple, different log types, including logs from major vendors that are supported by competitors.
 Additionally, the time that it takes to turn around a supported parser for customers and common log source types, which are generally accepted standards in the industry, is not acceptable.
 This has impacted customer onboarding and customer relationships for us on multiple fronts."